What is Unfortunately, there are some bad news for you EMAIL?

 Update: April 15, 2020

-We suggest you look at the following video, which completely explains the process of using the MalwareBytes Anti Malware to remove malicious software.
+We suggest you look at the following video, which completely explains the process of using MalwareBytes to remove malicious software.

 How to protect yourself from phishing, malicious and misleading websites

-If you want to protect yourself from phishing websites, then install an ad blocker program such as AdGuard.
-It can block malicious and misleading web sites, stop unwanted advertisements and popups when using the Internet Explorer, Google Chrome, Firefox and Edge.
-So, if you like surf the Internet, and want to protect your computer from malicious web pages, then the AdGuard is your best choice.
+If you want to protect yourself from phishing sites, install an ad blocking program like AdGuard.
+It can block malicious and misleading websites, stop unwanted ads and pop-ups while using Internet Explorer, Google Chrome, Firefox and Edge.
+So, if you like to surf the Internet and want to protect your computer from phishing scams, then AdGuard is your best choice.

 Installing the AdGuard is simple.
 First you’ll need to download AdGuard by clicking on the link below.